bimdata/python-api-client/docs/CollaborationApi.md

 Delete a classification

-All elements having this classification will lose it Required scopes: ifc:write
+All elements having this classification will lose it Required scopes: ifc:write, model:write

 ### Example